<< Click to Display Table of Contents >>

 The following sections provide brief descriptions for the components of deployments and links to the topics that describe each in detail.

 A PDQ Deploy package contains the instructions and the files needed to silently install, uninstall, or make other changes to target computers on your network.
-You can download and use the ready-to-deploy packages of popular free software from the PDQ Deploy Package Library or create your own custom packages.
+You can import and use the ready-to-deploy packages of popular free software from the PDQ Deploy Package Library or create your own custom packages.
 (Access to the Package Library depends on license mode.)
-For more information, see Downloading Packages from the Package Library and Creating and Editing Packages.
+For more information, see Importing Prebuilt Packages from the Package Library and Creating and Editing Packages.

-PDQ Deploy Preferences contain many global settings for deployments, for example, Run packages as and settings for offline target computers.
+PDQ Deploy Preferences contain many global settings for deployments, for example, Credentials, (Run packages as), and settings for offline target computers.
 For more information, see Global Deployment Settings.

 A target list is a saved set of target computers used for deployments.
 Target lists are optional but can make your system more efficient by allowing you to create reusable sets of target computers.
 For more information, see Creating Target Lists.